A Note About Safety

 LaVergne: People who join us to ‘march to the polls’ and early vote will be provided coffee, juice, and pastries from 7:30 am - 8:15 am.
 Food is available for purchase at the community festival from 10:00 am - 3:30 pm.

 What volunteer needs are there?
 Can I sign up to help in a specific capacity?

 Will there be a medic tent?
-Will it be at HQ?

-Will there be security?
+Will there be a safety team?

 Who is organizing this event?

 This mobilization is co-created by Power Together TN volunteers, a coalition of 501c3’s, grassroots groups and engaged individuals, and will include a convergence with the BLACK LIVES MATTER mural unveiling, a historic moment you will want to witness.

 See the Women’s March Unity Principles which guides our shared work.